-A. The Principal of each school or responsible administrator shall establish a committee or designate at least one existing committee ("Committee") in the school or program to be responsible for developing and fostering a safe school climate and addressing issues relating to bullying in the school or program.
-Such committee shall include:

-- (1) at least one parent/guardian of a student enrolled in the school or program, as appointed by the school principal or responsible administrator; - (2) school personnel, including, but not limited to, at least one teacher selected by the exclusive bargaining representative for certified employees; - (3) medical and mental health personnel assigned to such school or program; and - (4) in the case of a committee for a high school, at least one student enrolled at such high school who is selected by the students of such school in a manner determined by the school principal or responsible administrator.
+- A. The Principal of each school shall establish a committee or designate at least one existing committee ("Committee") in the school to be responsible for developing and fostering a safe school climate and addressing issues relating to bullying in the school.
+Such committee shall include: - (1) at least one parent/guardian of a student enrolled in the school, as appointed by the school principal; - (2) school personnel, including, but not limited to, at least one teacher selected by the exclusive bargaining representative for certified employees; - (3) medical and mental health personnel assigned to such school; and - (4) in the case of a committee for a high school, at least one student enrolled at such high school who is selected by the students of such school in a manner determined by the school principal.

-B. The Committee shall:
+B The Committee shall:

-- (1) receive copies of completed reports following bullying investigations; - (2) identify and address patterns of bullying among students in the school or program; - (3) implement the provisions of the school security and safety plan, regarding the collection, evaluation and reporting of information relating to instances of disturbing or threatening behavior that may not meet the definition of bullying, - (4) review and amend school or program policies relating to bullying; - (5) review and make recommendations to the Coordinator regarding the Plan based on issues and experiences specific to the school or program; - (6) educate students, school employees and parents/guardians on issues relating to bullying; - (7) collaborate with the Coordinator in the collection of data regarding bullying; and - (8) perform any other duties as determined by the principal or responsible administrator that are related to the prevention, identification and response to school bullying. - C. Any parent/guardian or student serving as a member of the Committee shall not participate in any activities which may compromise the confidentiality of any student, including, but not limited to, receiving copies of investigation reports, or identifying or addressing patterns of bullying among students in the school or program.

-D. The Board of Education shall approve the Plan developed pursuant to Board policy and submit such plan to the Department.
-Not later than thirty (30) calendar days after approval by the Board, the Board shall make such Plan available on the Board's and each individual school or program on the District's web site and ensure that the Plan is included in the District's publication of the rules, procedures and standards of conduct for schools and programs and in all student handbooks.
+- (1) receive copies of completed reports following bullying investigations; - (2) identify and address patterns of bullying among students in the school; - (3) implement the provisions of the school security and safety plan, regarding the collection, evaluation and reporting of information relating to instances of disturbing or threatening behavior that may not meet the definition of bullying, - (4) review and amend school policies relating to bullying; - (5) review and make recommendations to the Coordinator regarding the Safe School Climate Plan based on issues and experiences specific to the school; - (6) educate students, school employees and parents/guardians on issues relating to bullying; - (7) collaborate with the Coordinator in the collection of data regarding bullying; and - (8) perform any other duties as determined by the Principal that are related to the prevention, identification and response to school bullying. - C. Any parent/guardian or student serving as a member of the Committee shall not participate in any activities which may compromise the confidentiality of any student, including, but not limited to, receiving copies of investigation reports, or identifying or addressing patterns of bullying among students in the school. - D. The Board of Education shall approve the Safe School Climate Plan developed pursuant to Board policy and submit such plan to the Department of Education.
+Not later than thirty (30) calendar days after approval by the Board, the Board shall make such plan available on the Board's and each individual school in the school district's web site and ensure that the Safe School Climate Plan is included in the school district's publication of the rules, procedures and standards of conduct for schools and in all student handbooks.